vllm-project/llm-compressor/README.md

 ## Installation

-`llm-compressor` can be installed from the source code via a git clone and local pip install.
+`llmcompressor` can be installed from the source code via a git clone and local pip install.

 ### From PyPI
 ```bash